 When it comes to customer retention two sided marketplaces are extremely defensible.
 That’s because of the network effects of marketplaces and the high switching costs of moving to another marketplace.
 For each new buyer or seller that enters the market, the market as a whole becomes stronger and without the dense population of an existing marketplace, users will not switch to an alternative.

 In order to create a community, you need to be purpose-driven and have a common goal with your community members.
 Which is easier said than done.
 Involve and empower your members.
 Keep your focus on the community purpose and be deliberate about your decisions regarding the community culture.

 Creating content enables you to build an engaged audience around a topic and that is crucial for a business model that relies on user activity to be successful.

-By writing guides and advice for your marketplace niche you get to leverage the power of content for SEO purposes and building the trust factor that is crucial to the success of a two side marketplace.
+By writing guides and advice for your marketplace niche you get to leverage the power of content for SEO purposes and build the trust factor that is crucial to the success of a two side marketplace.

 5. Preserve and don’t give up

 Two side marketplaces usually grow at a slow pace at first.
-Before scaling you need to preserve and incrementally improve your product while waiting for an opportunity to hit the accelerator when the network effect kicks in.
+Before scaling, you need to preserve and incrementally improve your product while waiting for an opportunity to hit the accelerator when the network effect kicks in.

 Heavily incentivize the consumers

 This is a strategy made popular by American Express where consumers (especially those with a larger potential for commerce) are heavily incentivized through premium services to join a network but the merchants are charged a premium fee.